-Having completed his orthopaedic training and qualifications, Sam then spent two years “on fellowship”, working and training in specialist hand and wrist units.
+Having completed his orthopaedic training and qualifications, Sam spent two years “on fellowship”, working and training in specialist hand and wrist units.
 This included time at the Nuffield Orthopaedic Centre in Oxford, the Pulvertaft Hand Centre in Derby, and the Princess Alexandra Hospital in Brisbane, Australia.
-He returned to the Pulvertaft Centre as a locum consultant in 2009 for six months, before moving to Guy’s and St Thomas’ Hospitals, where he has worked since then.
-In September 2014 he became the Clinical Lead of the Orthopaedic Department, one of the leading orthopaedic units in the UK.
+He returned to the Pulvertaft Centre as a locum consultant in 2009 for six months, before moving to Guy’s and St Thomas’ Hospital.
+He was Clinical Lead of the Orthopaedic Department from 2014-2017; one of the leading orthopaedic units in the UK.

 Sam’s practice remains focused on disorders of the hand, wrist and forearm, and in 2011 he was awarded the Postgraduate Diploma in Hand Surgery by the British Society for Surgery of the Hand (BSSH).
 He runs a weekly specialist hand and wrist clinic at St. Thomas’ Hospital and provides the wrist trauma service to the orthopaedic department.
 His clinic receives referrals from across Central, South and East London.
 He is also a consultant to the regional hand trauma service based at St. Thomas’ Hospital, working closely with colleagues in the Department of Plastic Surgery.

 He has extensive experience in the minimally invasive technique of wrist arthroscopy, which can play an important role in the diagnosis and treatment of painful wrist conditions.